sallyluong-msft/AOAI_Samples/realtime-assistant-support/README.md

 - [VS Code](https://code.visualstudio.com/) as a code editor.
 - [Docker](https://www.docker.com/) installed on your local machine.
 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) installed on your local machine.
 - [Azure OpenAI account](https://azure.microsoft.com/en-us/services/cognitive-services/openai/).
-You will need to create a resource and obtain your OpenAI Endpoint, API Key, deploy text-embedding-ada-002 and gpt-35-turbo-16k model.
+You will need to create a resource and obtain your OpenAI Endpoint, API Key, and deploy gpt-4o-realtime-preview.
-- Python 3.11 or higher installed on your local machine.
 - (Optional) [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/) to store the Docker image.
 This step is optional, if you want to deploy the application to Azure Container Apps for example.

 ### Setup the environment variables